Louisiana vs. Troy NCAA Football Odds, Plays and Insights | November 13, 2021

 Troy Stats and Trends

-- Troy has played nine games, with three wins against the spread.
+- In Troy's nine games this season, it has three wins against the spread.

-- The Trojans have been underdogs by 6.5 points or more two times this year and covered the spread once.
+- The Trojans have been underdogs by 6.5 points or more two times this season and covered the spread once.

-- Troy has gone over the point total in 50% of its opportunities this season (four times over eight games with a set point total).

-- Troy is 3-2 against the spread and 5-1 overall when the team notches more than 19.0 points.
+- Troy is 3-2 against the spread and 5-1 overall when the team puts up more than 19.0 points.

-- When Troy picks up more than 354.1 yards, the team is 1-3 against the spread and 3-2 overall.

-- The Trojans have turned the ball over two more times (12 total) than the Ragin' Cajuns have forced a turnover (10) this season.
+- This year the Trojans have turned the ball over 12 times, two more than the Ragin' Cajuns' takeaways (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.